 Study Population: Parents or carers of children aged 1-17 years with food allergy.

-Study status: Recruitment ongoing*, through October 2019.
-Data collection ongoing, through October 2019.
+Study status: Recruitment completed October 2019.
+Data collection completed October 2019.

 Where can I find more information?

 Study contact: [email protected]

 Last modified: January 21st 2020 | Date created: October 16th 2019